 It’s especially important to get medical help right away if you have trouble breathing, swallowing, or speaking after having Botox injections.
 If your symptoms feel life threatening, call 911 or your local emergency number.

-You shouldn’t drive if you have symptoms such as blurred or double vision, drooping eyelid, dizziness, or muscle weakness.
+You should not drive if you have symptoms such as blurred or double vision, drooping eyelid, dizziness, or muscle weakness.

-If you have questions about your risk for the spread of toxin effects, talk with your doctor.
+If you have questions about your risk of the spread of toxin effects, talk with your doctor.

 Injection site reaction